34th Street

 On Peter Gabriel, his fourth self-titled album, he has immersed himself in the world's tribal cultures, finding at least a modicum of happiness.
 The album opens with "Rhythm of the Heat," in which the protagonist describes his induction into a Zen-like tribal world.
 This is followed by "San Jacinto," which portrays a modern day Indian desperately holding on to his traditional world view in the face of Manifest Destiny.

-In "I Have the Touch," Gabriel returns to his old ways; emotional and sexual repression lead him to the subways during rush hour where he's forced into physical contact.
+In "I Have the Touch," Gabriel returns to his old ways: emotional and sexual repression lead him to the subways during rush hour where he's forced into physical contact.
 There is a certain warped beauty to the protagonist's neurosis here that Gabriel would not have conceded to earlier in his career.
 "Wallflower" explores the dehumanization of a mental institution, yet weaves in a poignant thread of hope.

-Gabriel's newly-found optimism is fully realized in "Kiss of Life," which explodes with rhythm and jubilation to celebrate the unearthly qualities of a tribal enchantress, certainly a more upbeat last word than the despairing "Biko," which closed his last album.
+Gabriel's new-found optimism is fully realized in "Kiss of Life," which explodes with rhythm and jubilation to celebrate the unearthly qualities of a tribal enchantress, certainly a more upbeat last word than the despairing "Biko," which closed his last album.

 Gabriel's tribal-is-good/Western-is-bad conceptualization may force the listener to question the maturity of his grasp of differing psycho-social vantage points.
 However, this problem is ultimately overshadowed by the stunning beauty of the music itself.
 The cinematic style Gabriel commands is often attempted in rock, yet is rarely convincingly realized.
 It takes Gabriel's ingenuity and sensitivity to bring these images into sharp focus in the mind's eye.